RamazanovKamil/learninig_java/Readme.md

-This is a 1st line for git and github training this is a secon line for commiting
+This is a 1st line for git and github training this is a second line for commiting